oland reeked of death.

 What have these walls seen?
 A river of fire.
 Purity, and eternity, and the deepest joy known to mankind.
 And then, silence.
 Morning weeps into night, dark fades into light.
 For 70 silent years.

-(Excerpted from Family First, Issue 645)
+(Originally featured in Family First, Issue 645)

 Oops!
 We could not locate your form.